Hydrospheredata/mist/docs/reactive_api.md

   "endpointId": "endpointId",
   "parameters": {"foo": "bar"}, // job arguments "externalId": "myId" // optional
+  "runSettings": {
+      "contextId": "default" // optional should be used to override endpoint context "workerId": "worker-postfix" // optional should be used to identify worker by this postfix } // optional
 }
 ```
 Then you can listen `publish-topic` to catch events from the job